zulip/zulip/docs/subsystems/caching.md

 state up to date is Zulip's
 [real-time events system](../subsystems/events-system.html), which allows the server to notify clients whenever state that might be cached by clients is changed.
-Clients are responisible for handling the events, updating their state, and rerendering any UI components that might display the modified state.
+Clients are responsible for handling the events, updating their state, and rerendering any UI components that might display the modified state.